Increasing your employability without being employed

 To get a job you need experience, but to get experience you need a job.
 It’s an age-old paradox.
 With more graduates on the job market than ever before (thanks, COVID), you need to be doing everything you can to get your CV to stand out.
 It can be difficult to secure a job whilst studying (or just after graduating) because of course commitments, but that doesn’t mean you should give up.
 There are a few ways that you can flesh out your CV without actually being employed at all – here are our top tips on what to do:

 1. Take online courses

-Most people vaguely understand Google, Linkedin and Excel.
+Most people vaguely understand Google, LinkedIn, and Excel.
 But you can stand out if you deepen your knowledge – and you can do it for free!
 There are free online courses on every topic under the sun, and some will give you a recognisable qualification on completion.
 Adding this to your CV is a great sign of motivation and commitment and can also pad out some space if you don’t have much experience.
-We recommend Hubspot Academy and Google Digital Garage as good places to start.
+We recommend Hubspot Academy, LinkedIn Learning, and Google Digital Garage as good places to start.

 2. Get networking

 Networking can sound intimidating, but it can be extremely useful in the long run.
-Not only will you make useful connections, but you’ll also learn more about how to market yourself – and also about what interests you in other people.
-Pre-covid, we found that attending networking events improved our self-confidence, in addition to preparing us for job interviews.
+You'll make useful connections, learn more about how to market yourself, and also understand what interests you in other people.
+Pre-COVID, we found that attending networking events improved our self-confidence, in addition to preparing us for job interviews.
 Nowadays, restrictions on public gatherings make face-to-face networking more challenging, but luckily there are a few online alternatives!
 Take Bumble Bizz, for example - we love it, and it’s a great way to chat to people who you might never have encountered in the ‘Real World’.

-LinkedIn can also be a great place to showcase your online portfolio, and get involved in conversations with other grads and industry professionals.
-Click here for some more insider tips on how to get started!
+LinkedIn can also be a great place to showcase your online portfolio and get involved in conversations with other grads and industry professionals.
+Click here for some insider tips on how to get started!

 3. Pick up a hobby